About this event

 Session 1: Detection and prevention of cardiovascular disease

-Panel: Milind Desai, MD, MBA, Cardiovascular Medicine, Cleveland Clinic, Ruth Whitby, BSc, MBBS, DRCOG, General Practice, Cleveland Clinic London, Michael Papadakis, MBBS, MD (Res), Consultant Cardiologist, Cleveland Clinic London, Barbara McGowan, MA, MBBS, MRCP, PhD, Professor, Diabetes and Endocrinology, Cleveland Clinic London and Venugopal Menon, MD, Cardiovascular Medicine, Cleveland Clinic
+Panel: Milind Desai, MD, MBA, Cardiovascular Medicine, Cleveland Clinic, Ruth Whitby, BSc, MBBS, DRCOG, General Practice, Cleveland Clinic London, Barbara McGowan, MA, MBBS, MRCP, PhD, Professor, Diabetes and Endocrinology, Cleveland Clinic London and Guy’s and St Thomas’ NHS Foundation Trust, and Venugopal Menon, MD, Cardiovascular Medicine, Cleveland Clinic

 Who is at risk?
 The dawn of precision medicine